System Boot

 What is the difference between purpose and pleasure?

 Pleasure asks: does this feel good now.
-Purpose asks: will I respect the man who did this when I am sixty.
-They are not enemies, but they are different — and a life that systematically answers only the first becomes light in a way that cannot be hidden.
+Purpose asks: will I respect the man who did this at sixty.
+Not enemies, but different — and a life that answers only the first becomes light in a way that can't be hidden.

 Why isn't pleasure making me happy?